adanvers/personal_blogdown/content/home/hero.md

 Sign up for updates from my **How Do You Know?** blog!

-News on psychology research, scientific reform, and understanding patterns of change in people.
+News on scientific reform, new research methods, and understanding patterns of change in people.